The Great American Bash (1998): Events

 The following match saw Juventud Guerrera defeat Reese after a hurricanrana.
 This was followed by Chavo Guerrero Jr. defeating Eddie Guerrero following a springboard DDT.
 Booker T next received his Television Championship opportunity and recaptured the title with a victory over Finlay.

 The WCW United States Heavyweight Championship match was next which saw Goldberg defend his title against Konnan.
 Goldberg defeated Konnan quickly, which brought his undefeated streak to 100–0.
 Curt Hennig and Rick Rude, who had been in Konnan's corner, helped him to his feet and then turned on him and began attacking him.
-Kevin Nash and Lex Luger came out to help Konnan, and Hennig took off his nWo Wolfpac shirt to reveal a nWo Hollywood shirt underneath.
+Kevin Nash and Lex Luger came out to help Konnan, and Hennig took off his nWo Wolfpac shirt to reveal an nWo Hollywood shirt underneath.

 The next match saw Hollywood Hogan and Bret Hart take on Roddy Piper and Randy Savage, and should Hogan and Hart win, Piper and Savage would need to wrestle afterward.
 Throughout the match, Hogan continually used the ringpost to work on Savage's knee.
 Ultimately Hart got the sharpshooter on Savage, to which Savage submitted.
 Gene Okerlund came out to interview Piper about Savage's bad knee and their upcoming match.
 As Piper helped Savage up, Savage attacked Piper and the bell rang to begin their match.
 Piper, however, quickly got a figure-4 leglock on Savage to which Savage again submitted.

 The final match was a singles match to determine who would control the WCW World Tag Team Championship.
 The match ended after Sting hit a third reverse DDT on the Giant, after he kicked out of the first two.
 Sting left the arena with both belts, and Sting and Nash were declared the champions.